Yu-Lab-Genomics/MethylAI/README.md

 `--num_workers`: Number of parallel workers for DataLoader.
 `--output_folder`: Directory for saving prediction results.

-**Arguments (optional)**:
+**Arguments (optional)**
 `--output_prefix`: Custom prefix for output files.
 `--reverse_complement_augmentation`: Enable reverse complement data augmentation.
 `--output_bedgraph`: Generate methylation tracks in bedGraph format for genome browser visualization.

-**⚠️ Technical Note**: The MethylAI model is designed to predict both site-specific and regional methylation patterns.
+**⚠️ Technical Note**: The MethylAI model is designed to predict both site-specific and regional methylation levels.
 Consequently, the program does not validate whether input coordinates correspond to canonical CpG dinucleotides.
 We caution that prediction accuracy for non-CpG sites has not been systematically evaluated and may not reflect biological reality.

 ### Expected Output